marija-vukic/power-outage-analysis/README.md

 ></iframe>
 We observe that a shorter outage duration correlates to a smaller population of customers affected.
 Though there are outliers that demonstrate shorter outage events impacting upwards of 3 million customers.

-2. Next we wanted to observe the outage duration amongst every climate and NERC region.
+2.Next we wanted to observe the outage duration amongst every climate and NERC region.
 <iframe
   src="assets/outage_comparison.html"
   width="800"